 The movement of sand from the site reported back in 2007 is still an on-going process.
 This has only been visually confirmed this year as the sediment monitoring system at the offshore site has been rendered ineffective due the substantial loss of sediment/sand.
 Some areas are now showing signs of a redepositing of material on the site thus aiding the preservation of the artefacts that have become exposed.
-Some sand bagging has taken place in the most vulnerable areas.
-This has been a slow process hampered by dive boat and diver availability.
+Some sand bagging took place in the most vulnerable areas in 2015.
+Some of these sandbags have been replaced as they have become damaged by storm action.
+There has been some evidence of sediment levels increasing in small areas of the site, but in general the site is a dynamic and mobile site.